 - Institute an accountability system where all personnel will be held accountable for not following work rules designed to promote workplace safety and health.

-In creating an OSHA Safety Plan you need to know what the workplace hazards exists and what is needed to keep workers safe.
+In creating an OSHA Safety Plan, you need to know what workplace hazards exist and what is necessary to keep workers safe.

 Here are some actions to consider: